Separation is Optimal for LQR under Intermittent Feedback: Introduction

 We begin by analyzing the information structure of the system and identifying when the classical separation principle breaks down.
-We then discuss why at least a unit-delay must be introduced between switch and controller.
+We then discuss why at least a unit-delay must be introduced between the scheduling mechanism and controller.
 Then, we introduce the class of symmetric policies and demonstrate that under these policies, the dual effect is neutralized, allowing the estimation and control tasks to decouple.
-We rigorously prove that this subclass is not only tractable but optimal for the finite-horizon LQR problem under a switching-rate constraint.
-Finally, we derive the closed-form solution for the optimal system, which consists of a linear feedback control law and a symmetric threshold switching policy based on the accumulated disturbances.
+We rigorously prove that this subclass is not only tractable but optimal for the finite-horizon LQR problem under a communication-rate constraint.
+Finally, we derive the closed-form solution for the optimal system, which consists of a linear feedback control law and a symmetric threshold scheduling policy based on the accumulated disturbances.